-An MUA, desiring special services, may need to submit mail across the Internet, rather than to a local MSA, in order to obtain particular services.
-Examples include active privacy protection against third-party content monitoring and timely processing.
+An MUA might need to submit mail across the Internet, rather than to a local MSA, in order to obtain particular services from its home site.
+Examples include active privacy protection against third-party content monitoring, timely processing, and being subject to the most appropriate authentication and accountability protocols.
 Further the privacy requirement might reasonably include protection against monitoring by the operator of the MUA's access network.
 This requirement creates a challenge for the provider operating the IP network through which the MUA gains access.
 It makes that provider an involuntary recruit to the task of solving mass-effect email problems: When the MUA participates in a problem that affects large numbers of Internet users, the provider is expected to effect remedies and is often expected to prevent such occurrences.

 A proactive technique used by some providers is to block all use of Port 25 SMTP for mail that is being sent outbound, or to automatically redirect this traffic through a local SMTP proxy, except for hosts that are explicitly authorized.
-This can be problematic for some users, notably legitimate mobile users attempting use their "home" MSA, even though those users might already employ legitimate, Port 25-based authentication.
+This can be problematic for some users, notably legitimate mobile users attempting to use their "home" MSA, even though those users might already employ legitimate, Port 25-based authentication.

-This document offers no recommendation concerning the blocking of SMTP Port 25 and similar practices for controlling abuse of the standard anonymous mail transfer port.
+This document offers no recommendation concerning the blocking of SMTP Port 25 or similar practices for controlling abuse of the standard anonymous mail transfer port.
 Rather, it pursues the mutually constructive benefit of using the official SUBMISSION Port 587 [RFC4409].